kolourr/BANKI/BANKI-template.md

   - **Cause:**At my previous opportunity, while working with team responsible for transioning the Project Controls section to PRISM, I requested access to existing data sources for contract information so I could work with Pricing Analysts to build the templates required for the transfer of data to PRISM.
 My dirctor at the time refused this request as she deemed it unneessary that I be given access to contract specific confidential information.
   - **Action:**I decided to hold a meeting with my Director and the Department Head and made a quick presentation expalining the need for my request and that it would help accelerate the easy transition of data from the current sources to PRISM.
   - **Result:**Once my director was able to understand the actual use of the data and its security, she autorized my access.

 - [ ] Tell me about a situation when you were responsible for project planning.
 Did everything go according to your plan?
 If not, then why and what kind of counteractions did you have to take?

   - **Cause:** Projects never go according to the initial plan.
 At my previous opportunity, I was responsible for developing the training schedule, planning the rollout and forcasting the time it would take to transition to the new software system for managing all the Project Controls data (schduling, budgets, contracts, forecasts).
 I made a presentation to the Department Head and the rest of the Project Controls team.
   - **Action:** My schedule forcastted that we would be able to transition to the new system within 6 months and have the system up and runnining within 1 year.
   - **Result:** Sadly, I underestimated how long the procurment process would take for being a government orginization which includes the testing and validation stages prior to the contract even being awarded.
 It was simply not a process of choosing the best avalaible software package and going with it.
 I learnt that when planning a project, it is important to consider the industry you are in, the regulatory envrionment that the industry functions in and the secruity and transfer of safety critical data requires probably double or even triple the time you initially allocate for it.

 - [ ] Tell me about a situation when you made a mistake at work.
 What happened exactly and how did you deal with it?
 What steps did you take to improve the situation?

   - **Cause:** At my previous opportunity, as the Project Manager for the Prism rollout for the Project Controls Section of the ECE Group, I scheduled the training of the super users as soon as the contract was signed so that they would get upto speed with the new software
   - **Action:**The training sessions went off smoothly but the infrastructure was not setup for the super users to continue using the software after the training was completed.
   - **Result:** It would take another 6 months before the software would be fully rolled out after which I was forced to rescshdule the training as most of the super user forgot what they had learnt.
 I learnt the importance of planning things all the way instead of trying to rush the process.
 The final training session with the Train the Trainers, Super Users and End Users was only scheduled when the entire infrastruce was setup.
 I also recorded all the training sessions to ensure there would always be training material for the end users.

 - [ ] Tell me about a time when you worked with someone who was not completing his or her share of the work.
 How did you handle the situation?
 Did you discuss your concern with your coworker?
 With your manager?
 If yes, how did your coworker respond to your concern?
 What was your manager's response?

   - **Cause:** At my previous opportunity, I had a collegue who wasnt pulling their weight when it came to performing reviews for the various policies that we were working on together for the Engineering, Construction & Expansion group.
 This really become an issue when managers outside our department started to complain about the various mistakes in the documents.
   - **Action:** I spoke with my director about the current situation and proposed that I have a one on one session with the collegue to go through the policy where they woudld be able to job shadow me and where we could walk through the steps togther.
   - **Result:** My collegue was able to see what was required for during the review without them being offended and the managers from the other departments benefited from the reviews having a consistent standard.

 - [ ] Describe a situation when you worked effectively under pressure.
 How did you feel when working under pressure?
 What was going on, and how did you get through it?

   - **Cause:** At my previous consulting work for mydogtag.com, I was brought in when the e-commerce site started experiencing a sharp decline in traffic and conversions due to various google algorithm changes
   - **Action:**It was an intense 3 months of reworking many of the websites pages, onboarding strategies and convincing the owner that of the need for email capture, drip feeds and ongoing content creattion to improve the site's rankings and the need for keeping the brand on top of the consumer's mind
   - **Result:**The website was able to not just rank #1 on google, but also obtain the top snippet and increase the  daily conversions to 4 to 6% with a comibined on-site and offsite SEO efforts, linkbuilding strategies and consistent paid adwords strategy.

 - [ ] Tell me about yourself.

   - **Discussion:** I'm Bruce, an industrial engineer and artist turned full-stack engineer specializing in JavaScript, React, Node.js, SQL and MongoDB.
 I love learning, reading and building things that have a positive impact on the world.

   - **Discussion:** I have experience working in manufacturing, transportation, app development, growth hacking and even e-commerce.
 I have led training sessions, developed complex policies, led a department through a software tranformation and was even commissioning various equipment.
 In my free time, I make Indie-Pop music.

 - [ ] Tell me about your experience at 100Devs.

   - 100Devs is an agency with a training program.
 I worked on several projects both alone and with colleagues to better flesh out my skills.
-The main tech stack we used with React, Node, Express and MongoDB.
+The main tech stack we used with React, Node, Express and MongoDB

 - [ ] What do you know about our company?